dylan-turner25/pyciters/README.md

 ```

 ## Usage
 The `pyciters` has a single module `ers2bib` and single class, `Publication`, which takes the url or list of urls corresponding to [USDA ERS publications](https://www.ers.usda.gov/publications) as an single argument.
-The resulting publication objects has an attribute `meta_data` that contains each publications meta data fields in a data frame.
+The resulting publication object has an attribute `meta_data` that contains each publication's meta data fields in a data frame.

 ```python
 from pyciters import ers2bib